"vSphere HA virtual machine failed to failover" error in vCenter Server

 This article provides information to:

-• Reduce the occurrence of the vSphere HA virtual machine failed to failover error.
+• Clear and reduce the occurrence of the error: vSphere HA virtual machine failed to failover

 Symptoms:

-• In a cluster with an isolation response set to Leave powered on when a host becomes isolated may display this error on a virtual machine.
+• In a cluster with an isolation response set to Leave powered on, when a host becomes isolated it may display the error:

 vSphere HA virtual machine failed to failover